April 12, 2021

 Like most businesses, you’ll feel immense pressure to innovate to get ahead of the competition.

-But beware branching out into new product lines just because everyone else is.
+But beware of branching out into new product lines just because everyone else is.
 If you attempt to fund product launches with capital from your business when you’re already cash-strapped, you could land yourself in financial hot water.

 Here are some top tips to avoid biting off more than you can chew in your product offering: